Slovenia elects first female president | Politics

 "I expect the next president to care about us, the citizens, to represent Slovenia in a good manner," Uros Pinter said after casting his ballot in Ljubljana.
 "I think it is time for a female president."
 Pirc Musar, a former TV presenter who became an influential lawyer, campaigned on human rights, the rule of law and social welfare issues.

-Her rival Logar, 46, is a member of the right-wing Slovenian Democratic Party (SDS) of former prime minister Janez Jansa, who lost April's parliamentary election to the environmentalist Freedom Movement of Prime Minister Robert Golob.
-Logar's campaign slogan was: "Let's work together for the future".
-He had focused in his speeches on traditional family values and religion in the largely Roman Catholic country.
+Her rival Logar, 46, is a member of the right-wing Slovenian Democratic Party (SDS) of former prime minister Janez Jansa, who lost April's parliamentary election to the environmentalist Freedom Movement of Robert Golub.
+Commenting on the outcome of Sunday's presidential election, Golub told reporters: "I am confident that we will work well together to address the common challenges of the future."
 (Additional reporting by Antonio Bronic Editing by Ivana Sekularac and Gareth Jones)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)